aniket18jha/Accuknox_task/README.md

 # accuknox-dashboard-project
 Thank you for visiting my Project.
-This project is a part of the selection process for the role of Frontend Developer at Accuknox.
+This project is a part of the selection process for the role of Frontend trainee at Accuknox.

 Tech Stacks:
 1. React.js